Damián Díaz: 2013 season

 His first match of the season was a 1–1 away draw against Deportivo Quevedo on 26 January.
 His first goal of the season was on Barcelona's Copa Libertadores 2013 debut, a 2–2 away draw against Nacional of Uruguay, he scored the opening goal from long-range.
 Next he scored in a historically humiliating defeat to Independiente Jose Teran, scoring the 2–1 lead for Barcelona, then Independiente turn the game around in the final ten minutes, defeating Barcelona 5–2.
 On 6 March, Díaz scored against the Mexican club Toluca in a Copa Libertadores match, drawing 1–1.
 On 28 April, Damian scored twice against Ecuadorian giants LDU Quito, in a triumphant 3–0 home win.

 Al Wahda

 2013 season

-He moved to the Abu Dhabi club AlWahda.
+He moved to the Abu Dhabi club Al Wahda.

 International career

 Born in Argentina, Díaz was nationalized as an Ecuadorian.
 On 29 March 2021, aged 34, Díaz debuted with the Ecuador national team in a friendly 2–1 win over Bolivia.